 Chin Augmentation / Chin Implant Washington DC

-Chin surgery (often called mentoplasty or genioplasty), is a surgical procedure to reshape or reposition the chin.
-Simply adding chin projection can be accomplished by either placing a chin implant or by moving the chin bone forward.
-In the majority of cases, actually moving the chin to a new position is advantageous for reasons that Dr. Baker will discuss at the consultation.
+Chin surgery (often called mentoplasty or genioplasty), is a surgical procedure that has the ability to increase chin projection and improve the facial shape, soft tissue laxity, and facial asymmetry.
+Simply augmenting anterior chin projection can be accomplished by either placing a chin implant or by moving the chin bone forward.
+However, the unidimensional augmentation of an implant is a somewhat simplistic approach to chin surgery and misses a powerful opportunity to improve facial form.
+Dr. Baker has found that the ideal chin position plays an important role in support of the perioral soft tissue, submental tissue laxity, facial shape, and facial proportion.
+It is important to understand the results chin surgery is capable of achieving to help you make an informed decision regarding your surgical options.
+In the majority of cases, actually moving the chin to a new position is advantageous for reasons that Dr. Baker will discuss at the consultation and are described below.

-Dr. Baker, a plastic surgeon who performs chin implants in Washington, D.C., will help you choose the approach that best suites your goals.
+Dr. Baker, a plastic surgeon who performs chin surgery in Washington, D.C., and McLean, VA, will help you choose the approach that best suits your goals.
 The general goal of cosmetic chin surgery is to provide a harmonious balance to your chin and facial features so that you feel better about the way you look.

 Dr. Baker’s Credentials for Chin Surgery

 Professor of Plastic Surgery in the Medstar Georgetown University, Department of Plastic Surgery, and the Georgetown University School of Medicine with over 20 years of experience.

 Authored the textbook on Aesthetic Surgery of the Facial Skeleton.